midversestudios/AppEngage/Android SDK/README.md

 	Note: Make sure the nGage project has a Target Android Version of 3.2 or higher.
 Minimum Android version can be as low as 2.1.

-3. Add the Google Play Services Library Project (GPSLP): GPSLP is also a library project required for retrieving the new Advertising ID required by Google.
+3. Add the Google Play Services Library Project (GPSLP): GPSLP is a library project required for retrieving the new Advertising ID required by Google.
 Instructions for adding (GPSLP) can be found here http://developer.android.com/google/play-services/setup.html

 4. In your apps Manifest file add the lines inside the <application> tag: